timothyhull/breadpool-champs-app/docs/index.md

     - I seek to inspire people who have physical disabilities, just like me, to do more than they or perhaps the world believes they are capable of.
     - I am a physically disabled U.S. Army veteran, and I believe I fit within the category of people with hidden disabilities.
-    - When I am an SO, nobody sees me and thinks I’m disabled, guesses I have an extensive injury history that includes 20 x surgeries, or has any idea how much daily work I do to physically function, gear up and skate, and excel at high-intensity physical activities.
+    - When serve in an SO role, nobody sees me and thinks I’m disabled, guesses I have an extensive injury history that includes 20 x surgeries, or has any idea how much daily work I do to physically function, gear up and skate, and excel at high-intensity physical activities.
     - Intense rehabilitation to recover from injuries is my superpower.
 For example, I served as an SO less than two weeks after a total hip replacement last year because I spent hours and hours each day rehabilitating, strengthening, and specifically training to be ready to skate.
     - **I want people with physical disabilities to see me as an example that's it’s possible for them to experience the joy and fulfillment from strenuous sports and activities.**